 1. Determine video conferencing bandwidth requirements

-These bandwidth requirements are per screen, so dual and three-screen systems may require additional bandwidth.
+These bandwidth requirements are per screen, so multiscreen and multicamera systems require additional bandwidth.

 Video conferencing bandwidth requirements

 Use these values as guidelines to assess network bandwidth.
-But remember to obtain specific requirements from your vendor, because bandwidth needs are typically affected by the choice of codec, compression and proprietary system capabilities.
+But remember to obtain specific requirements from your vendor because bandwidth needs are typically affected by the choice of codec, compression -- where multicamera streams are processed -- and proprietary system capabilities.

-Also, the video conferencing bandwidth requirements in this table are for the amount of traffic supported inside the Real-Time Transport Protocol (RTP) packet payload.
-The actual bandwidth on the IP network -- after adding RTP, User Datagram Protocol, IP and Ethernet headers -- will be about 20% higher.
-So, 1 Mbps video conference calls actually use about 1.2 Mbps of network bandwidth.
-I refer to these values as transport bandwidth (1 Mbps) and network bandwidth (1.2 Mbps) to avoid confusion.
+Also, the video conferencing bandwidth requirements in this table are for the amount of traffic supported inside the Real-time Transport Protocol (RTP) packet payload.
+The actual bandwidth on the IP network -- after adding RTP, User Datagram Protocol, IP and Ethernet headers -- is about 20% higher.
+So, 1 Mbps video conference calls use about 1.2 Mbps of network bandwidth.
+These values are referred to as transport bandwidth (1 Mbps) and network bandwidth (1.2 Mbps) to avoid confusion.

-If end users are not comfortable with the quality, they will quickly resort to other methods of communication, such as a phone call or travel.
 Between quality and cost, there's a tradeoff.
-So, while users may prefer high-definition 1080p 60 fps, the cost of provisioning sufficient bandwidth to support conferences at that resolution and frame rate may be cost-prohibitive, especially in underserved parts of the world.
+So, while users may prefer HD 1080p 60 fps, the cost of provisioning sufficient bandwidth to support conferences at that resolution and frame rate may be cost-prohibitive, especially in underserved parts of the world.

 2. Estimate concurrent video conference calls

-The next step is to determine how many concurrent calls each WAN link must support.
+The next step is to determine how many concurrent calls each LAN and WAN link must support.

-For small offices, with only one or two video conferencing systems, assume the two systems are running concurrently.
+For small offices with only one or two video conferencing systems, assume the two systems are running concurrently.
 For larger offices, estimate how many video conference calls occur concurrently based on your busiest meeting times.
-A helpful guide is to assume half of your video conferencing room systems are being used, then adjust bandwidth needs based on actual usage.
+A helpful guide is to assume half of your video conferencing room systems are being used and then adjust bandwidth needs based on usage.

 Once you have estimated your room system video conferencing bandwidth requirements, add in expected desktop video use by calculating the number of meetings that use video and the percentage of participants who typically have their cameras turned on.
 Supporting data for these estimates is often available from your video conferencing vendor's management application.

 If your organization has offices across multiple time zones, factor in time shifts.
-Map the call patterns onto the network topology and create a spreadsheet to track concurrent call assumptions and the bandwidth per call.
-A spreadsheet will allow you to modify parameters to create what-if scenarios.
+Map the call patterns onto the network topology, and create a spreadsheet to track concurrent call assumptions and the bandwidth per call.
+A spreadsheet enables you to modify parameters to create what-if scenarios.

 4. Ensure sufficient internet bandwidth for cloud apps

 Most companies have now adopted cloud-based video conferencing services, either as standalone applications or as part of a unified communications suite.
-Supporting the bandwidth needs of cloud video adds another wrinkle to the equation as each endpoint, whether room or desktop, will need to connect to the cloud provider.
+Supporting the bandwidth needs of cloud video adds another wrinkle to the equation as each endpoint, whether room or desktop, needs to connect to the cloud provider.

-Ensure you not only have enough bandwidth between locations to meet video conferencing needs, but also between the WAN and video conferencing provider.
-If internet connection is through a limited number of access points, you will need to ensure they have sufficient available bandwidth to support the quality and number of concurrent sessions you have previously estimated.
+Ensure you have enough bandwidth between locations to meet video conferencing needs and between the WAN and video conferencing provider.
+If the internet connection is through a limited number of access points, you need to ensure they have sufficient available bandwidth to support the quality and number of concurrent sessions you have previously estimated.

-Alternative means of ensuring sufficient bandwidth are to enable remote sites to directly connect to the internet, or to use cloud federation services that allow you to directly connect your WAN to your cloud video conferencing provider.
+Alternative means of ensuring sufficient bandwidth are to enable remote sites to connect directly to the internet or to use cloud federation services that enable you to directly connect your WAN to your cloud video conferencing provider.